TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/AppendixA/Tipafriendlib/Index.rst

          string

    Description
          The default code (see above) if the value is empty.
-By default it's not set and a help screen will appear
+By default it is not set and a help screen will appear.

-   Default

 .. container:: table-row